Amtrak Cascades: Amtrak Cascades

 Amtrak announced the new Amtrak Cascades brand in the fall 1998 timetable; the new equipment began operation in December.
 The full Cascades brand was rolled out on January 12, 1999, following a six-week delay due to an issue with the seat designs on the Talgo trainsets.
 Amtrak extended a second train to Eugene in late 2000.

 From the mid-1990s to the May 12, 2008, Amtrak system timetable, full service dining was available on trains going north out of Seattle's King Street Station to Vancouver.
 The southern trains to Portland briefly had full dining services until the May 16, 1999, system timetable.

 In 2004, the Rail Plus program began, allowing cross-ticketing between Sound Transit's Sounder commuter rail and Amtrak between Seattle and Everett on some Cascades trains.

-The corridor continued to grow, with another Portland–Seattle train arriving in 2006, and the long-awaited through service between Vancouver, BC and Portland, eliminating the need to transfer in Seattle, beginning on August 19, 2009 as a pilot project to determine whether a train permanently operating on the route would be feasible.
+The corridor continued to grow, with another Portland–Seattle train arriving in 2006, and the long-awaited through service between Vancouver, British Columbia, and Portland, eliminating the need to transfer in Seattle, beginning on August 19, 2009 as a pilot project to determine whether a train permanently operating on the route would be feasible.
 With the Canadian federal government requesting Amtrak to pay for border control costs for the second daily train, the train was scheduled to be discontinued on October 31, 2010.
 However, Washington State and Canadian officials held discussions in an attempt to continue the service, which resulted in the Canadian government permanently waiving the fee.

 Two additional round trips between Seattle and Portland were added on December 18, 2017; an early morning departure from each city and a late evening return, enabling same-day business travel between the two cities.
-On the first day of service, a train derailed outside of DuPont, Washington, south of Tacoma.
+On the first day of service of the new timetable, a train derailed outside of DuPont, Washington, south of Tacoma.
+Service resumed using the old timetable without the additional round trips.

-COVID-19 pandemic
+Pandemic cuts and restoration

 In March 2020, Amtrak Cascades service north of Seattle was suspended indefinitely after all non-essential travel across the Canada–United States border was restricted in response to the COVID-19 pandemic.
-Amtrak crews ran practice trips between Seattle and Vancouver, BC, in February 2022, and service between those two cities resumed on September 26, 2022.
+Amtrak crews ran practice trips between Seattle and Vancouver, British Columbia, in February 2022, and service between those two cities resumed on September 26, 2022.
 The round trip between Portland and Vancouver resumed on March 7, 2023, restoring the second Seattle–Vancouver trip that existed prior to the COVID-19 pandemic.
-Seattle–Portland service is planned to increase later in 2023.
+Seattle–Portland service expanded to six round trips on December 11, 2023, adding the two additional round trips between Seattle and Portland originally intended to start in 2017.

+In 2025, the completion of a new customs inspection area at Vancouver's Pacific Central Station will allow Cascades trains to eliminate a secondary inspection stop in Blaine that is performed by U.S. Customs and Border Protection officers.
+The modified customs procedure is expected to save 10 minutes on southbound trips.
+A new maintenance facility at the Seattle Yard is scheduled to open in late 2026.